nicole-sb/erdos-project-2022--atari-HEAD/README.md

 This project will use the game frame images along with associated gaze positions to model the best resulting action.
 We focused on the Ms. Pacman game and specifically the `highscore` trials, largely for time and computational reasons.
 However, much of the modeling included in this repo would apply for other games and trials as well.

 ## Project Goals & Applications
-**Problem:** It is difficult to design video games that are adaptable to players.
-Artificial intelligence (AI) in games are set to have specific behaviors using algorithms that are predictable by players.
-This leads to decreases in player engagement because players can anticipate in-game events.
+**Problem:** It is a difficult task to get information on players decision making process in video games.
+Most information on this subject is limited to players’ inputs into their controllers and speculations.
+One can only make an educated guess on what players were thinking about before making inputs.

 **Solution:** Team Apollo created a model that utilizes a player’s gaze positions and information from video game frames to predict their actions before they are made.
-This information on human decision-making can be used to create a more adaptable and dynamic video game experience to increase player engagement.
+This information on quantitative data on players’ decision making process.

 **Stakeholders:** Our stakeholders can be divided into two categories.
 A primary stakeholder that is directly affected by our model are game developers.
 Secondary stakeholders that would have an interest in our model are hardware and software companies for eye-trackers and virtual reality, and gamers.